 Public financing has a number of problems.
 It cannot match what candidates blessed by Big Dollar can raise by themselves.
 Candidate Barack Obama rejected it in 2008 and outspent John McCain, who accepted it.
 This time around, both Obama and Mitt Romney are raising money on their own.
 Moreover, the idea that taxpayers should finance political campaigns of corruptible politicians is a hard sell to the public in the best of times, much less in an age of austerity; more than 90 percent of taxpayers decline to check the box that would allocate just $3 of their income taxes to public financing of presidential campaigns, at no additional costs to them- selves.
 Nor does public financing deal with the super PACs.

-for Lessig’s disapproval.
+But curiously, these are not the reasons for Lessig’s disapproval.
 Rather, he believes “bureaucrats” should not decide how much money should be spent on elections, and that taxpayer money should not go to candidates with whom they might disagree.

 As Lessig reminds us, he is an ex-conservative—former chair of Pennsylvania’s Teenage Republicans and clerk for Antonin Scalia.
 His political hero is Louisiana Republican (and former Democrat) Buddy Roemer, who made an aborted bid for the 2012 Republican nomination.